igor-rosliakov-techwriter/Dockerized-Backend-Dev-Environment/docs/runbook/troubleshooting.md

 # Runbook — Troubleshooting

+This runbook is written for developers working in a local environment.
+It assumes no prior knowledge of the system internals.

-This runbook describes common failure scenarios in the local environment and provides step-by-step recovery instructions.
+Runbook describes common failure scenarios in the local environment and provides step-by-step recovery instructions.

 The goal is **fast diagnosis**, not deep root cause analysis.